Ten FAQs people ask about buying print marketing materials.

 - Provide clear, written instructions to the printer.

-That said, there is no point in printing a large quantity if you cannot use them.
+That said, there is no point in printing a large quantity if you will not use them.
 This is where digital printing comes into its own.
 Ideally suited to smaller runs, digital printing is more akin to the photocopying process than a traditional wet ink printing process.
-You might find the quality and colour-matching capabilities of digital are less than perfect, but it does nevertheless provide a viable solution.
+You might find the quality and colour-matching capabilities of digital printing are less than perfect, but it does nevertheless provide a viable solution.
 Ask to see samples first to check quality.
 Alternatively contact one of the large desk-top printer manufacturers and ask if they can help you with in-house marketing equipment.

 6. Where can I get the photographs I need for my print marketing materials?

 7. Will colour prints reproduce adequately when I print my marketing materials?